YuAo/LogDispatcher.Swift/README.md

 }
 ```

-####Auto error reporting
+####Example 1: Auto error reporting

-A error reporting log processing module can look like this
+An error reporting log processing module can look like this

 ```swift
 public class ErrorLogProcessingModule: LogProcessingModuleType {